Gynaecology: Non-surgical treatments

 Tranexamic acid has been found to be an effective drug to reduce the amount of bleeding during menstruation and medical procedures, so can be used to treat menorrhagia.
 Hormone based IUDs, such as Mirena have also been shown to help reduce heavy periods.

 There are an increasing number of non-surgical treatments available to help uterine fibroids, along with tranexamic acid and progesterone releasing IUSs, such as contraceptive steroid hormones, gonadotropin releasing hormone (GnRH) agonists and antagonists with and without additional hormones, and selective progesterone receptor modulator (SPRM).
-Organisations such as the American College of Obstetricians and Gynecologists (ACOG) advocate such treatments before surgical intervention, but studies reveal many women who had a hysterectomy between 2011 and 2019 did not receive any other treatments before this.
+Organizations such as the American College of Obstetricians and Gynecologists (ACOG) advocate such treatments before surgical intervention, but studies reveal many women who had a hysterectomy between 2011 and 2019 did not receive any other treatments before this.

 Hormonal therapy can be used as a non-surgical treatment for endometriosis.
 Research shows gonadotropin-releasing hormone (GnRH) antagonists, like elagolix, can give encouraging results in managing some symptoms.
 Also encouraging is research on aromatase inhibitors, such as letrozole that has shown efficacy in reducing lesion size and pain severity.

-Overall, more recent research shows a trend of new non-surgical treatments becoming available for a number of common gynaecology conditions.
+Transgender and sex reassignment

+Some transgender women prefer to see gynaecologists for relevant routine health checks.
+Transgender men may also seek care from gynaecologists as they may not have undertook sex reassignment and still require routine health checks.
+Gynaecologists often play an important role in the surgical team that helps female to male transsexuals.

 Recent discoveries

-Newer advancements in gynaecology are using integration of artificial intelligence (AI) in clinical practice, specifically with diagnostics and predictive analytics.
+Newer advancements in gynaecology include the integration of artificial intelligence (AI) in clinical practice, specifically with diagnostics and predictive analytics.
 AI algorithms are able to interpret complex gynaecological imaging and pathology data, which improves diagnostic accuracy.
 These technologies are especially used in identifying cervical and ovarian cancers and predicting treatment outcomes.

 Liquid biopsy is emerging as an important noninvasive tool to detect and monitor gynaecology cancers.
-Tumor-derived biomarkers, such as circulating tumor DNA (ctDNA), circulating tumor cells (CTCs), exosomes and microRNA, can provide insights into the biological behaviour of gynaecology cancers.
-Some believe this could revolutionise cancer treatment, assisting with earlier detection and predicting disease recurrence but as of 2025, it is not widely used in clinical practice.
+Tumour-derived biomarkers, such as circulating tumour DNA (ctDNA), circulating tumour cells (CTCs), exosomes and microRNA, can provide insights into the biological behaviour of gynaecology cancers.
+Some believe this could revolutionize cancer treatment, assisting with earlier detection and predicting disease recurrence.

 In terms of surgery, research has led to minimally invasive approaches, such as vaginal natural orifice transluminal endoscopic surgery.
 This technique allows surgeons to access the pelvic cavity through the vaginal canal, reducing recovery times, postoperative pain, and complication rates in comparison to traditional methods.